 SpaceX's vision then included fly-back first and second stages on the rocket as well as a spacecraft that can land on land.
-(The Dragon spacecraft currently lands on the water, similar to how the Apollo spacecraft used to do.)
+The Dragon spacecraft currently lands on the water, similar to how the Apollo spacecraft used to do.
+The human-rated version of the spacecraft will also initially land on water, but later versions are expected to reach solid ground with the stabilizing help of Dragon's SuperDraco engines.

-"We will see if this works," SpaceX CEO and founder Elon Musk said when announcing the project.
+"We will see if this works," SpaceX CEO and founder Elon Musk said when announcing Grasshopper.
 "And if it does work, it'll be pretty huge."

 The six-foot flight